marnovandermaas/opentitan/hw/ip/pwrmgr/README.md

----
-title: "Power Manager HWIP Technical Specification"
+# Power Manager HWIP Technical Specification
----

-# Overview
+## Overview

 This document specifies the functionality of the OpenTitan power manager.